fortybelowzero/server-package-updates-to-slack/README.md

 # server-package-updates-to-slack

-Cron-able Bash Script to identify new [ yum | apt-get ] updates and installations on a server and send them to Slack.
+Cron-able Bash Script to identify new [ yum | apt-get ] updates and installations on a server and send them as a notification to Slack.

 I created this to better track when package updates had been automatically installed on a server, with a view to spotting when a service or server needs restarting to make use of security updates etc.